 What do you do if a restart doesn’t work?
 Use force restart to enter DFU mode

-Device Firmware Update (DFU) mode will allow the iPhone to interact with iTunes without loading the operating system.
-If your iPhone’s OS is in a state of failure, where you really can’t do anything with your phone and the iPhone is completely unresponsive, entering DFU mode should enable you to restore it.
+If you can’t load the operating system, Device Firmware Update (DFU) mode will give your iPhone access to interact with iTunes.
+If your OS is in a state of failure, or not responding you can try, entering DFU mode which should enable you to successfully restore your phone.

-This process will delete everything you had on your device, but sometimes that’s the only way to bring your iOS device back to life.
+ATTENTION: This process will delete everything you previously had on your phone, but it may be your only option.
 Hopefully, you followed our guides on how to backup your iPhone with or without iTunes, so that you can recover your data after you erase your iPhone.
 Here’s how to enter DFU mode.

 For iPhone 7 and later